-6.2.5 Law 2.3 (Fitness for play) shall apply subject to the following.
+6.2.4 Law 2.3 (Fitness for play) shall apply subject to the following.

 - (a) Lightning - (i) Play shall cease immediately in the event that a lightning flash is followed by thunder less than 40 seconds later.
 Play shall not resume until 30 minutes after the last lightning flash. - (ii) Immediately following the suspension of play, persons may enter the field of play in order to lay pitch covers.
-However, no person may remain on, or enter, the field of play in the event a lighting flash is followed by thunder less than 30 seconds later and shall remain off the field of play for the duration of the period that play is suspended under this Playing Condition.

-(b) Extreme Heat
+However, no person may remain on, or enter, the field of play in the event a lighting flash is followed by thunder less than 30 seconds later and shall remain off the field of play for the duration of the period that play is suspended under this Playing Condition. - (b) Extreme Heat

-Refer to page 27 of these playing conditions for the Extreme Heat Policy.
+Refer to Extreme Heat Policy.